Scaling limit of multi-type invariant measures via the directed landscape: Stationary horizon limits in solvable models

 The remaining nontrivial part of the convergence, therefore, lies in showing Assumption \ref{coup'} of Theorem \ref{thm:LPPSHconv}.
 For each of the cases considered, we note that, if $K = [a,b]$, a simple paths-crossing and monotonicity argument (as in the proof of Theorem \ref{thm:LPPSHconv}) implies that

 Hence, it suffices to prove that for each fixed $y \in \R$, \be \lim_{M \to \infty}\limsup_{N \to \infty}\Pp( |Z_{d}(tN, t\rho N + y\tau N^{2/3};f_\mu^N)| > MN^{2/3}) = 0, \ee where we have removed the supremum over $y \in K$ inside the probability expression.
-In the remainder of this section, we focus first on the models where convergence to the SH has not yet been shown.
-We collect the convergence results for exponential LPP and Brownian LPP (along with geometric LPP which has not previously been shown) at the end.
+Showing these exit point bounds is the most substantial part of the proofs.
+For the Poisson LPP, Poisson lines, and SJ models, these have not yet been developed in the generality that we need.
+The proofs in these cases are somewhat technical and are postponed until Section \ref{sec:Details}.
 To distinguish the last-passage time $\mbf d$ in the various models, we use the following conventions: